DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/postgresql/02d-use-third-party-editors.markdown

 ![idea-db-navigation]({{ page.image_path | prepend: site.baseurl }}/02-idea-navigation.png)

+## Database Tools

+The database management functionality in IntelliJ IDEA is supported by the **Database tools and SQL** plugin.
+The **Database tools and SQL** plugin provides support of all the features that are available in DataGrip, the standalone database management environment for developers.
+With the plugin, you can query, create and manage databases.

+Databases can work locally, on a server, or in the cloud.
+The plugin supports MySQL, PostgreSQL, Microsoft SQL Server, SQLite, MariaDB, Oracle, Apache Cassandra, and others.

+Banyak sekali feature yang di tawarkan oleh Database Tools plugin ini diantaranya

+1. Query results
+    1. View two result sets in the editor
+    2. Edit values in the result set
+    3. Export to a file
+    4. Export to a clipboard
+    5. Sort data
+    6. Filter data
+2. Write your code
+    1. Code completion
+    2. Generating code
+3. Manage database object
+    1. Database
+    2. User/Role
+    3. Tables
+    4. View
+    5. etc
+2. Database diagrams
+    1. **Explain Plan**: the result is shown in a mixed tree and table format on a dedicated Plan tab.
+You can click the Show Visualization icon (the Show Visualization icon) to create a diagram that visualizes the query execution.
+    2. **Explain Plan (Raw)**: the result is shown in a table format.
+    3. Generate a diagram for a database object
+    4. Save diagrams in the UML format
+    5. Save diagrams in the PNG format

 ## Run a Query

 Query or database consoles are SQL files in which you can compose and execute SQL statements.
 Unlike scratch files, consoles are attached to a data source.
 You can use a query console in the same way as you use a terminal.
 Just type and run your code.